apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_quantization.md

 net.optimize_for(data, backend='ONEDNN')
 ```

 *optimize_for* function is available also as Symbol class method.
 Example call to this API is shown below.
-Notice that Symbol’s *optimize_for* method is not done in-place, so assign it to a new variable is required:
+Notice that Symbol’s *optimize_for* method is not done in-place, so assigning it to a new variable is required:

 ```
 optimized_symbol = sym.optimize_for(backend='ONEDNN')